 Architectural Intent Graph

 The Architectural Intent Graph is the semantic backbone of NeoArc Studio.
-33 node types and 19 edge types form a complete traceability network connecting every artefact in the workspace: pages, diagrams, schemas, APIs (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP), model entities, views, and governance blocks.
+A comprehensive set of node and edge types form a complete traceability network connecting every artefact in the workspace: pages, diagrams, schemas, APIs (REST, GraphQL, gRPC, AsyncAPI, Webhooks, MCP), model entities, views, and governance blocks.
 This graph powers impact analysis, data lineage, governance measurement, and deprecation tracking.

 When you add a schema field, you are creating a node.
 When you embed a diagram in a page, you are creating an edge.
 When you map a schema field to a model property, you are creating a lineage relationship.
 When a risk block references a model entity, you are creating a governance edge.
 Everything you do in NeoArc Studio contributes to a semantic graph that captures the intent behind your architecture.